Jayakalyanvarma/Aws-abhishek/lambda-functions.md

 Yes, Lambda functions can communicate with external resources such as databases, APIs, and other AWS services by using appropriate SDKs and APIs provided by AWS.

 ### 9. What are AWS Lambda layers?
-AWS Lambda layers are a way to manage and share code that is common across multiple functions.
-Layers can include libraries, custom runtimes, and other function dependencies.
+Lambda Layers are reusable packages of code, libraries, and dependencies that can be shared across multiple AWS Lambda functions, enabling easier maintenance and promoting code reuse.

 ### 10. How can you handle errors in AWS Lambda functions?
 You can handle errors by using try-catch blocks in your code.
 Lambda also provides CloudWatch Logs for monitoring, and you can set up error handling and retries for asynchronous invocations.